Skip to Main Content

 The Neighbourhood Counter and What It Represents

-Tokyo's sushi scene is often discussed through its Ginza and Nihonbashi flagships — the three-star omakase rooms that price against private dining in Paris or Hong Kong.
+Tokyo's sushi scene is often discussed through its Ginza and Nihonbashi flagships, the three-star omakase rooms that price against private dining in Paris or Hong Kong.
 But the city's residential wards tell a different story.
 In Setagaya, one of Tokyo's most populated and domestically respected districts, a quieter tier of counter operates: locally rooted, deeply considered, and oriented toward a regular clientele rather than an international reservation queue.
-Sushi Ichigo sits in that tier, holding a Michelin Plate in both 2024 and 2025 — a signal of consistent quality that the Guide's inspectors have returned to twice, without the institutional profile of a Ginza address.
+Sushi Ichigo sits in that tier, with a Michelin Plate in 2024 and 2025, and its Setagaya address keeps it outside the institutional profile of a Ginza address.

 That geographic distance from the central sushi corridor matters editorially.
 Setagaya's dining culture skews residential and long-term.
 Counters here tend to develop through repeat guests rather than through tourist traffic or press cycles, which shapes the rhythm of service, the familiarity between chef and diner, and the assumptions built into how a meal is paced.
 Sushi Ichigo operates in that mode.